benoid/rejoice-in-the-lambda/README.md

 # rejoice-in-the-lambda
-A repository of useful Scheme functions.
+A repository to store useful Scheme functions.